dbrowne/AlphaVantage_Rust/test_database/README.md

-# Development Testing Database Setup
+# Testing Database Setup

 This is for unit and integration testing of the database.
-It is a separate database from the development database.
+It is different from the development database defined in dev_database.

 ## Prerequisites